rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 	}
 ```

-Now we should convert the allocated memory address to its physical address and make sure it's aligned.

-Memory that **MmAllocateContiguousMemory** allocates is uninitialized.
-A kernel-mode driver must first set this memory to zero.
-Now we should use **RtlSecureZeroMemory** for this case.
+Memory that `MmAllocateContiguousMemory` allocates is uninitialized.
+The kernel-mode driver must first set this memory to zero, and we use `RtlSecureZeroMemory` for this purpose.

 ```
 	UINT64 PhysicalBuffer = VirtualAddress_to_PhysicallAddress(Buffer);